khimaja/khimaja/README.md

 ### Hi there 👋

+Copy and SaveShare
 👩‍💻 I'm currwntly working on my new projects on NLP and ML related

+Copy and SaveShare�

+Copy and SaveShare
 👩‍💻 I'm currently learning algorithms and DSA

 ⌨️ I'm looking to collaborate on Open-source projects related to artificial intelligence and data science.